BLKSerene/Wordless/doc/doc_eng.md

 ## 5 Works Cited [[Back to Contents]](#doc-eng)

 <span id="doc-eng-supported-measures-works-cited-1"></span>
-[1] Juilland, Alphonse, and Eugenio Chang-Rodriguez. *Frequency Dictionary of Spanish Words*, Mouton, 1964.<br>
+[1] Juilland, Alphonse, and Eugenio Chang-Rodriguez. *Frequency Dictionary of Spanish Words*.
+Mouton, 1964.<br>
 <span id="doc-eng-supported-measures-works-cited-2"></span>
 [2] Carroll, John B. “An alternative to Juilland’s usage coefficient for lexical frequencies and a proposal for a standard frequency index.” *Computer Studies in the Humanities and Verbal Behaviour*, vol.3, no. 2, 1970, pp. 61-65.<br>
 <span id="doc-eng-supported-measures-works-cited-3"></span>